skyscope-sentinel/Qelm/README.md

 ## Usage

 QELM provides a command-line interface (CLI) to facilitate training, inference, saving, and loading models.
 This is extremely basic and being worked on.
+A fully working GUI model with threading is now available.

 ### Training the Model